Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 It is important to note that the hyphen should be used when separating our country values.
 The underscore is used a lot by developers so they are more prone to make this small (often overlooked) mistake when coding.

-Another common mistake when using a generator tool for our hreflang codes is to not use a header column.
-The header column contains values like the language and region which are then converted into our hreflang values.
 If you don’t use a header column then these values will not translate.
 As mentioned above, you need to ensure that these values are always language and region or language only.
 If you use region only then there will bean error.

 If there is a problem with your links then you will see a return of 4xx or 5xx HTTP status code.
 This can happen by linking to a page that doesn’t or no longer exists, by using a broken link or if the link has some other problem.